ArduPilot/ardupilot_wiki/dev/source/docs/roadmap.rst

 - Bring the missing features from EKF2 into EKF3 to remove EKF2 (Paul)
 - EKF3 External Nav support
 - Fixing replay (PeterB)
-- Kill EKF2 after feature capability of EKF3
-- Possibly switch to copter PID controllers
+- Set EKF3 as the default
 - Robust yaw estimator for Copters